TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 # Other Frameworks

-There are many great methods, books and frameworks out there on how to identify and prioritize risky assumptions, hypotheses, and questions.
+There are many great methods, books, and frameworks out there on how to identify and prioritize risky assumptions, hypotheses, and questions.

 All the methods are tagged so as to be easily searchable depending on any other frameworks we might use.
 This includes simple tags such as _qualitative_ or _quantitative_ used to denote the type of information that the method produces.